Our first requirement: you must have the passion, drive and aptitude to become a dentist.

 Bachelor’s Degree (BA/BS)

-You will need a baccalaureate degree from an accredited college of arts and sciences in the United States or Canada by the time you matriculate.
+A baccalaureate degree from an accredited college of arts and sciences in the United States or Canada by the time you matriculate is desirable.
 All courses offered in satisfaction of the requirements for admission must be taken in or accepted as transfer credits by an accredited college in the United States or Canada and must be acceptable to that institution toward a baccalaureate degree in arts or sciences.
 Students who have not yet received their Bachelor's degree, but have completed at least 75% of their undergraduate credits, can ask to be considered for admission.

 Dental Admission Test (DAT)

 All candidates are required to take the Dental Admissions Test recommended and approved by the American Dental Association (ADA).
-This test is viewed by the Admissions Committee as evidence of minimal academic competence and as a standardized test which allows appropriate comparisons.
-The Dental Admissions Test must be taken between January 2017 and January 31, 2020.
+This test is viewed by the Admissions Committee as evidence of minimal academic competence and as a standardized test that allows appropriate comparisons.
+The Dental Admissions Test must be taken between January 2019 and January 31, 2022.
 In cases where students have taken multiple DAT examinations, the most recent score will be used to assess candidate performance.

 Grade Point Average (GPA)